 The clothing grant provides eligible students with a $50 voucher to use at FedUni Store to purchase required uniforms for placements and labs etc. Students need to be enrolled full-time at a FedUni campus in an undergraduate degree.
 Students can apply for one clothing grant per year.

 Availability: ongoing while stocks last

-The computer grant provides eligible students with a laptop, with keyboard, pen and case.
-To be eligible students need to be enrolled full-time at a FedUni campus in an undergraduate degree with 12 months or more remaining until the completion of the degree.
+The computer grant provides eligible students with a laptop (subject to availability).
+To be eligible, students need to be enrolled full-time at a FedUni campus in an undergraduate degree with 12 months or more remaining until the completion of the degree.
 Computers are available post census of each semester.

 Availability: limited awards

 The Development Grant provides FedUni students experiencing financial disadvantage an opportunity to access professional and personal development opportunities.
 The activity/event may be a requirement of the course; be offered at; or be external to the university.
 The student may be a participant or the organiser of the activity/event.

 - enhanced core employability skills (eg: professional memberships, networking events)

 This grant provides full-time undergraduate FedUni students experiencing financial disadvantage, an opportunity to access items and equipment necessary to the complete their program of study and /or is a reasonable expectation of their program of study to contribute to professional and personal development.